Orville Peck Pony

-Formats Loser LP, LP, CD, and Digital
+Formats LP, CD, Digital, Loser LP, and Cassette

 Orville’s debut album, Pony, delivers a diverse collection of stories that sing of heartbreak, revenge and the unrelenting tug of the cowboy ethos.
 Warm lap steel guitars and echoing drums move through dreamy ballads and sometimes near frantic buzzsaw tunes - all the while paying homage to his country music roots.

 Pony’s lead single “Dead of Night” is a torch song about two hustlers traveling through Nevada desert.
 Their whirlwind romance takes us on a dusty trail of memories - racing down canyon highways, hitchhiking through casino towns and ultimately, ending in tragedy.
 Orville recalls the adventures of his young love, as he watches the boys silently pass him on the strip, haunted by the happy memories of his past.

 On the campfire lullaby, “Big Sky,” Orville sings about his past lovers - an aloof biker, an abusive boxer and an overly protective jailor in the Florida Keys - and the inevitable demise of each one, as he leaves them for the wide open, big sky.

 Meanwhile “Turn To Hate” finds Orville struggling to keep his resentment from building into hatred.
 A continuous battle between embracing the strength and freedom of being an outsider, and the inevitable struggle of wanting normalcy and familiarity.
 It encapsulates Orville’s dilemma as a cowboy.
 He sings about having to constantly repair situations in his wake, and fighting with himself over his decision making.
 To stay or go; to cry or not; whether to leave without saying goodbye in order to soften the blow; All the while wishing someone would tell him that they “can’t stay,” and to make the decision for him.